How to Build a Good Referral Partner Program

 Referral partners want to know that, if they recommend you to their clients, you will offer just as good or better service.
 And if your partner trusts that you can look after their customers, they will keep sending you business.

-Communication is key to building trust.
-Keep yourself top-of-mind with your referral partners.
+Communication is key to building trust, and it should occur on a regular basis.
+Therefore, keep yourself top-of-mind with your referral partners.
 If you haven't spoken in a while, reach out.
 However, avoid sending a standard email.
 Also, try to add value.

 Send your referral partner's company a news article that highlights market changes or other relevant developments.
 When your referral partner reaches a milestone, congratulate them.